-Our revenues consist mainly of monthly service fees, tap fees, construction fees, and beginning in fiscal year 2013, farm operations.
+Our revenues consist mainly of monthly service fees, tap fees, and construction fees.
 Additionally, we receive other income from oil and gas leases and related royalties on our properties.
 Monthly metered water usage fees and monthly wastewater treatment fees are recognized in income each month as earned.

-As further described in Note 1 - Presentation of Interim Information to the accompanying financial statements, proceeds from tap sales and construction fees are deferred upon receipt and recognized in income based on whether we own or do not own the facilities constructed with the proceeds.
+As further described in Note 1 - Presentation of Interim Information to the accompanying financial statements, proceeds from tap sales and construction fees are deferred upon receipt and recognized in income based on whether we own the facilities constructed with the proceeds.
 We recognize tap fees derived from agreements for which we construct infrastructure owned by others as revenue, along with the associated costs of construction, pursuant to the percentage-of-completion method.
-The percentage-of-completion method requires management to estimate the percent of work that is completed on a particular project, which could change materially throughout the duration of the construction period and result in significant fluctuations in revenue recognized during the reporting periods throughout the construction process.
-We did not recognize any revenues pursuant to the percentage-of-completion method during the three months ended November 30, 2016 or 2015.
+The percentage-of-completion method requires management to estimate the percent of work that is completed on a particular project, which could change materially during the construction period and result in significant fluctuations in revenue recognized during the reporting periods throughout the construction process.
+We did not recognize any revenues pursuant to the percentage-of-completion method during the three and six months ended February 28, 2017 or February 29, 2016.

 Tap and construction fees derived from agreements for which we own the infrastructure are recognized as revenue ratably over the estimated service life of the assets constructed with such fees.
 Although the cash will be received up-front and most construction will be completed within one year of receipt of the proceeds, revenue recognition may occur over 30 years or more.
 Management is required to estimate the service life, and currently the service life is based on the estimated useful accounting life of the assets constructed with the tap fees.
-The useful accounting life of the asset is based on management's estimation of an accounting-based useful life and may not have any correlation to the actual life of the asset or the actual service life of the tap.
-This is deemed a reasonable recognition life of the revenues because the depreciation of the assets constructed generating those revenues will be matched with the revenues.
+The useful accounting life of the asset is based on management's estimation and may not have any correlation to the actual life of the asset or the actual service life of the tap.
+The accounting-based useful life is deemed a reasonable recognition life of the revenues because the depreciation of the assets constructed generating those revenues will therefore be matched with the revenues.

 On March 10, 2011, we entered into the O&G Lease.
 Pursuant to the O&G Lease, during each of the fiscal years ended August 31, 2011 and 2014, we received up-front payments of \$1,243,400 for the purpose of exploring for, developing, producing and marketing oil and gas on approximately 634 acres of mineral estate we own at our Sky Ranch property.
 We recognized or are recognizing the up-front payments from the O&G Lease as income on a straight-line basis over three years (the initial term of the O&G Lease) and over two years (the extended term of the O&G Lease).
-During the fiscal year ended August 31, 2016, we received an up-front payment of \$72,000 pursuant to the Rangeview Lease").
-During the three months ended November 30, 2016, we recognized \$6,000 of lease income in connection with the up-front payment received pursuant to the Rangeview Lease.
-During the three months ended November 30, 2015, we recognized \$161,400 of lease income in connection with the up-front payments received pursuant to the O&G Lease.
+Puresuant to the Rangeview Lease, during the fiscal year ended August 31, 2015, we received an up-front payment of \$72,000 for the purpose of exploring for, developing, producing and marketing oil and gas on 40 acres of mineral estate we own adjacent to the Lowry Range.
+In connection with the up-front payments received pursuant to the O&G Lease and the Rangeview Lease, we recognized oil and gas lease income of (i) \$6,000 and \$161,400 during the three months ended February 28, 2017 and February 29, 2016, respectively, and (ii) \$11,300 and \$322,900 for the six months ended February 28, 2017 and February 29, 2016, respectively.